aranasoft/todo-azurewebsites/README.md

 1. Make sure your current working directory is set to the root of your repository.

-1. Create the WebSite on Azure
+1. Create the WebSite on Azure.

+  > **Note:**
+  > The Git username for Azure deployment is a username you specify.
+It
+  > is _not_ your GitHub username.

   ```bash
   azure site create <YOUR_TODO_SITENAME> --git --gitusername <USERNAME_FOR_AZURE_DEPLOYMENT>
   ```

+  > You will be prompted to choose an Azure Data Center (location).
+  > Choose a data center that is close to your current geographic
+  > location.

 1. Create a sample deployment script for a node project